'Very regrettable': Child, 8, undergoes surgery his parents did not consent to

 "Dr A explained that as a result of this complaint, he has made meaningful changes to his and the clinic's practice," the report stated.

-The boy's parents told the HDC they want accountability and acknowledgement that things could have gone better for their son.
+The boy's parents told the HDC they want accountability and acknowledgment that things could have gone better for their son.

-"They stated that there were 'multiple opportunities' to correct their understanding, and that the informed consent process was 'patchy at best'," the report stated.
+"They stated that there were 'multiple opportunities to correct their understanding and that the informed consent process was 'patchy at best'," the report stated.

 "They hope the concern raised can lead to a review of the process and prevent something